The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 j.
 If a student is found guilty or responsible for three violations, which can involve court or conduct, within a calendar year, the sanction of one semester suspension will normally be recommended by the complainant.
 This includes criminal violations that normally occur in the town of Durham, NH.

-C. Hearing Procedures
+C. Hearing Guidelines

 1. Notice of charges: The Office of Community Standards shall present a notice of all charges to the respondent in written form.
-The notice shall include a copy of t6he complaint, together with the hearing date, time, and place.
+The notice shall include a copy of the complaint, together with the hearing date, time, and place.
 The respondent and complainant (if a student) may request in writing the names of Hearing Board members, or Hearing Officer.
 The date set for a hearing, shall not less than three nor more than fifteen calendar days after the respondent has been notified of the hearing date by the Office of Community Standards.
 The respondent may waive the three calendar day notice.
-Maximum time limits for scheduling of hearings may be extended at the discretion of the Director of the Office of Community Standards or designee.
+Maximum time limits for scheduling of hearings may be extended at the discretion of the Director of Community Standards or designee.

 2. Adjudicatory Standard - The Hearing Officer/ Hearing Board will determine whether the respondent is “responsible” or “not responsible” for the alleged violation(s).
 The respondent will be presumed “not responsible” until determined otherwise by a preponderance of evidence.
 A preponderance of evidence is reached when the Hearing Officer/Hearing Board determines that it is more likely than not that the respondent violated the Student Code of Conduct as alleged in the charges.